-The OCCI Core Model defines a representation of instance types which can be manipulated through an OCCI rendering implementation.
+The OCCI Core Model defines a representation of instance types which can be manipulated through an OCCI protocol and rendering implementations.
 It is an abstraction of real-world resources, including the means to identify, classify, associate and extend those resources.